Maaloptijd/visiting-hours/README.md

 // Small utility function to make range of hours Utils.minuteInterval('08:01', '09:14', 15);  // ['08:15', '08:30', '08:45', '09:00']

+// Get a Date representing a value in the future Timezone.fromTimeString('02:00', 'Europe/Amsterdam', new Date());
 ```

 ## Interfaces